 Today I am finally getting around to writing up what I thought about our visit.
 It might be a while until we can start visiting restaurants again, but I’m sure when the time comes we will show them plenty of support.
 Here’s how me and Isaak got on…

-I’ve dined in some fairly upscale places in my time (though not that many, I’m from the north afterall) but Pétrus was something else.
+I’ve been lucky enough to dine in some fairly upscale places in my time but Pétrus was something else.
 Nestled in the exuberant Knightsbridge, we headed there from our Liverpool Street hotel on a rainy Saturday night just before Christmas.
 I knew it was posh when we exited the tube and immediately came across Harrods.
 Though thankfully (as far as my bank account is concerned) we didn’t have time to drop in.